Alvaro05RB/Obsidian-Trading-Dashboard/README.md

 | **Force Note View Mode** | Forces notes (like the Portfolio Manager) to open in a specific view mode. |
 | **Homepage** | Defines a custom default note to open when launching the vault (set to Dashboard). |
 | **Iconize** | Adds icons to folders and files for improved visual organization. |

-### Plugin Configuration

-- **DataView**
-  Enable the following options in settings:
-  - ✅ Inline queries
-  - ✅ JavaScript queries
-  - ✅ Inline JavaScript queries

-- **Homepage**
-  Set the default homepage to:  Dashboard

-- **Force Note View Mode**
-Add the following note to open in preview mode:  Portfolio Manager

-### Snippets configuration

-Once project has been loaded for the first time.
-Copy and paste PortfolioManager.css inside .obsidian/snippets

 ---